FREQUENTLY ASKED QUESTIONS

 Q. How safe is zip lining and the aerial adventure park?

 Like other outdoor adventure sports, zip lining, climbing and aerial trekking expose participants to real risk and the possibility of loss or injury.
 A number of these risks are necessary and inherent to adventure sport activities like these.
 These are risks that cannot be eliminated without changing the essential nature and educational and other values of the activities.
 In large part, the enjoyment and excitement of participating in adventure activities is derived from these inherent risks.
 This said, ArborTrek takes a number of steps to minimize these risks, including but not limited to using industry-specific equipment, instructing participants in proper use of the equipment, inspecting the course prior to participant use, conducting regular internal and external reviews, participating in ongoing staff training and review, and setting activity-specific policies.
 While our staff work hard to minimize risk, it must be noted, all ArborTrek activities require user participation.
 It is critical that each participant pay attention to and follow all instructions and guidelines (posted or verbal), review and comply with participant requirements, and participate within their limits.
 Failure to follow instructions or attempting to bypass safety measures exposes oneself, other participants, and ArborTrek staff to increased risks.
 Over the years, ArborTrek has established an excellent safety record and we are very proud of the quality of experiences we have been able to provide to tens of thousands of guests.
-For more information, we encourage interested parties to review the Participant Requirements and Park Policies and the Participant Agreement.
+For more information, we encourage interested parties to review the Participant Requirements, Park Policies and the Participant Agreement.

 Can children and their friends participate alone?

 Guidelines for participation of a minor are set independently for each ArborTrek activity and should be reviewed prior to participating.
 Due to the nature of the activities, we strongly encourage parents to participate with minors, especially those who do not have extensive experience at height or in adventure sports.
 For more information, please review the Participant Requirements for each activity.